gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ---

-# What Are Agent Sessions?
+## Understand Agent Sessions

 An agent session represents an active AI coding workflow associated with a repository, branch, or worktree.

-GitLens tracks these sessions and surfaces their status throughout the interface so you can monitor progress and act on changes without constantly switching between terminals, chat panels, or external applications.
+GitLens tracks these sessions and surfaces their status throughout the interface so you can monitor progress and act on changes without switching between terminals, chat panels, or external applications.

-Agent sessions can appear in:
+Agent sessions appear in:

 - The Home View
 - The Commit Graph overview cards